dimsemenov/PhotoSwipe/docs/getting-started.md

 3. After user clicks on any `childSelector` the Lightbox will start loading core PhotoSwipe library, specifically:

     - PhotoSwipe core JS file that you may define via `pswpModule` option.
-    - PhotoSwipe CSS file that you may define via `pswpCSS` option.
     - The first image.
-    - Optional plugin JS and CSS files (#todo).

 ## Supported browsers and fallback